The Centers for Student Success

-- Printers are available in the following locations: Fisher Student Center, Krupp Library in the Bello Center, and on both the first and second floors of the M-wing in the Unistructure.
+- Printers are available in the following locations: Quinlan/Brown Academic Innovation Center, Fisher Student Center, Krupp Library in the Bello Center, and on both the first and second floors of the M-wing in the Unistructure.

-- An 800-page free printing allowance is granted each year.
-After that, a charge of 5 cents per black-and-white page and 50 cents per color page is applied directly to the students Banner account.
+- A $40 printing allowance is granted each year.
+After that, a charge of 5 cents per black-and-white page and 25 cents per color page is applied directly to the student's allowance; if the student exceeds that allowance, the charges are applied directly to their Banner account.

 Bryant Bookstore & Online Purchases